agoda-com/standards-c-sharp/docs/extension-methods/README.md

 ### When not to use extension methods

-When your use case does not fall in to one of the above.
-Create a method on the interface / class itself.
+Unless your use case falls into one of the above then do not use an extension method.
+Create a standard method on the interface / class itself.